What the bleep is EVM? And why do I care? — Managing AEC project performanceJune 27th, 2019

 Introducing the earned value management method — project performance magic

-What we’ve introduced in this June release is what we call ‘project performance’ and it uses the earned value management (EVM) technique.
+Our June 2019 release introduced what we call ‘project performance’ and it uses the earned value management (EVM) technique.
 EVM combines measurements of the project’s scope, time, and cost.
 It’s adding that extra dimension to how you measure the health of your project.
 It takes the context of what’s happened up to this point, and it adds the context of what you can predict into the future, to tell you how you’re doing.

 The project performance release is saying, “based on what we can see of the actual project, and on what you’re telling me about where you are, we think you’re in a good state”.
 Or not.